DibsTechInc/dibs-public/data-dibs-docs.md

 - `data-dibs-pricing="true"` - any tag with this attribute will open the widget to the page where users can buy packages and memberships to the studio.

-- `data-dibs-gift="true"` - any tag with this attribute will open the widget to the page where users can purchase gift cards (if you choose to have this feature)
+- `data-dibs-gift="true"` - any tag with this attribute will open the widget to the page where users can purchase gift cards (if you choose to have this feature).

+- `data-dibs-raf="true"` - any tag with this attribute will open the widget to the Refer-A-Friend page where users can refer Dibs to your studio for bonus credit when their referral makes a purchase.

 - `data-dibs-profile="true"` - any tag with this attribute will open the widget to the user's personal setting page